knurtsysteme/Facility-Access-Manager/README.md

 1. [Download the latest version](http://facility-access-manager.com/download-the-facility-access-manager.html)
 2. Extract the ZIP-File
 3. Copy folder ```opt/knurt``` into system folder ```/opt```
-4. Make folder ```/opt/knurt/fam/files``` writeable for tomcat
+4. Ensure tomcat can read all files in ```/opt/knurt/fam``` and can write into folder ```/opt/knurt/fam/files```
 5. Edit file ```/opt/knurt/fam/config/fam_global.conf``` as described there.
-This is the place where to put in all the usernames and passwords.
+This is the place where to put in all the database connections.
 6. Make sure database- and email-driver jars are in your tomcat lib folder.
-7. Create CouchDB-Database (as configured in 5.) and push the design-document ```migration/as.json``` in it
+7. Create CouchDB-Database (as configured in 5.) and push in the design-document ```migration/as.json```
-8. Create SQL-Database (as configured in 5.) and push the sql-file ```migration/init.sql``` in it
+8. Create SQL-Database (as configured in 5.) and push in the sql-file ```migration/init.sql```
 9. Install ```webapp/fam-core.war``` to your webapps folder of your server (e.g. ```/usr/share/tomcat6/webapps```)
 10. Start up server and application
 11. Visit your server-uri.
-You should see the [http://facility-access-manager.com/fam-core](Demo System) now.
+You should see this [http://facility-access-manager.com/fam-core](Demo System) now.
 12. Click the Register-Tab and register yourself.
 You get an email with your username then.
 13. Replace the username ```daoltman``` with your username in ```/opt/knurt/fam/config/rolesAndRights.xml``` to be an admin.
 Add more admins there by adding the usernames comma seperated.
 14. Log in as admin

 Hopefully that's it!
+You can check all configuration parameters under Admin → System Configuration.

 What you have done is installing the demo system.
-What you may want to do is configuring the system with your facilities, booking rules, cronjobs, roles and rights.
-Go to [Base Configuration to know how](#d-a)
+What you may want to do is configuring the system with your facilities, booking rules, roles and rights.
+Go to [base Configuration to know how](#d-a)

+#### split application

+You can install the system on three different servers: One for the public page, one for protected pages and the third one for admin pages.
+You can also install it on two servers.
+The only thing to do is to configure the same public, protected and admin url in ```/opt/knurt/fam/config/fam_global.conf```.
+The protected and admin area do need contact the same databases.

 <a name="c-b"/>
 ### Plugins